BigBellyKing/Genshin-Artifact-Recommendation/README.md

-# Genshin Impact Artifact Optimizer
+# Genshin Impact Artifact Recommendation

-A comprehensive tool for optimizing and evaluating artifacts in Genshin Impact.
-This application helps players calculate artifact effectiveness across different characters and provides character-specific recommendations.
+A comprehensive tool for analyzing and recommending artifacts in Genshin Impact.
+This application helps players evaluate artifact effectiveness across different characters and provides character-specific recommendations.

+## Credits

+- **Code Development**: This application was developed with the assistance of AI (Codeium)
+- **Artifact Weights**: The character-specific weights and recommendations are based on community guides and theorycrafting resources, not AI-generated

 ## Features